Exam Procedures

 • Current or pending litigation caused by consumer financial protection compliance issues exists

-Prior to expanding the examination scope, an examiner may consult with a Consumer Compliance SME, SE, Regional DOS, or NCUA's OCFP for additional guidance.
+Before expanding the examination scope, an examiner may consult with a Consumer Compliance SME, SE, Regional DOS, or NCUA's OCFP for additional guidance.

 If examiners note CMS weaknesses creating concerns of potential discrimination, examiners should inform their supervisor so the FCU is considered for a fair lending examination.